I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 The most difficult section was to write about my strategies to overcome these faults.
 If I knew how to fix these faults, I would already have done so.
 I needed to go complete the past authoring program to clarify the root causes of my most important faults.

-To identify my faults was the first step to fixing them.
+Identifying my faults was the first step to fixing them.
 Finding the root causes of the faults was the second step.
 The third step is working relentlessly to fix my faults so that I can live a better life and focus on further faults to fix and move forward.
 I will probably never be perfect but the more faults I fix, the better life I will have.

 For the virtues section, I determined my 9 most important virtues to capitalize further on.
 Honestly, I didn’t even know some of these traits were considered to be virtues.
 My 9 most important virtues are all crucial for me to live a good life, so I am extremely happy to have them in my arsenal.

-I got to write about how these virtues helped me in the past, helping me in the present and how they can help me even more in the future.
+I got to write about how these virtues helped me in the past, are helping me in the present, and how they can help me even more in the future.
 There are many things I did in the past thanks to these virtues of mine which I am very proud of.
 But, instead of remembering the good times in the past, the virtues program reminded me that I can do even better in the future instead of fixating on the past.

 I wrote plans to make more use of the virtues I already possess, which I think will be easy and enjoyable because I don’t need to fix anything about myself before I start acting.